unizgfer-lamor/FGO-RIO-T/README.md

 This work builds upon the implementation of the [RIO](https://github.com/ethz-asl/rio) package by ETH Zurich's Autonomous Systems Lab.
 Specific functions and modules were adapted to support our implementation.
 We gratefully acknowledge their contribution to the open-source robotics community.

-This research has been supported by the European Regional Development Fund under the grant PK.1.1.02.0008 (DATACROSS).
+This research has been supported by the European Regional Development Fund under grant agreement PK.1.1.10.0007 (DATACROSS) and the Croatian Science Foundation under grant agreement DOK-NPOO-2023-10-6705.